The study rooms that have been closed until now will reopen for students in the Historic Building.

 • The Downtown History and Medicine Library remains open during its regular hours

-• The Nîmes Medical Library is changing its hours and will close at 5:30 p.m.
+• The Nîmes Medicine Library is changing its hours and will close at 5:30 p.m.

-In-person exams and lab sessions will proceed as scheduled.
-Your academic departments will contact you via email 📩 to provide information regarding these specific cases.
-If these sessions begin close to or after 6:00 PM, students must carry a personal travel exemption form (check reason 1), their student ID, and their course schedule (viewable on the digital campus platform), to present in case of a check.
+Exams and lab sessions scheduled to take place in person will proceed as planned.
+Your academic departments will contact you directly via email 📩 to provide information regarding these specific cases.
+If these sessions start close to or after 6:00 p.m., students must carry a special exemption form for personal travel (check reason 1), their student ID, and their class schedule (available on the digital campus platform), to present if asked.

-We remind everyone of the importance of following safety precautions to limit the spread of the virus.
-Masks must still be worn in all Faculty facilities.
+We would like to remind everyone of the importance of following preventive measures to limit the spread of the virus.
+Wearing a mask remains mandatory in all Faculty facilities.

 Following a webinar on COVID-19 care from the community to the hospital, a new webinar will focus on vaccination.
 Join us on February 1!
 Find all the details in this article.